RequirementEngineering/ch-re-169840HectorSanchez/Artifacts/Tienda_de_Mascotas.md

 ## References

 # Overall Description

+The next section will give an overview of the system.
+The section will explain how the system interacts with other systems.
+These Systems can be a database where the data will be accesed.
 ## Product Perspective

 The system consists of an application for consultation and modification of data, therefore it is divided into two parts.